top of page

 About Georgia Power

-Georgia Power (NYSE: GPJA) is Georgia's largest investor-backed electric utility, serving over 2.7 million residential, commercial, and industrial customers across 155 of Georgia’s 159 counties.
-GA is a subsidiary of Southern Company (NYSE: SO) and produces energy via nuclear, natural gas, coal, and renewables like solar and hydro.
+Georgia Power is Georgia's largest investor-backed electric utility, serving over 2.7 million residential, commercial, and industrial customers across 155 of Georgia’s 159 counties.
+Georgia Power is a subsidiary of Southern Company (NYSE: SO) and produces energy via nuclear, natural gas, coal, and renewables like solar and hydro.
 Most of their energy production comes via fossil fuels, with a mix of nuclear and renewables making up the rest.

 Georgia Power is a legal monopoly in Georgia for the areas and customers they serve.
 When your home or business requires electricity and Georgia Power is your area’s provider, you have no other option.
 And as their customer, you have no control over their pricing, which has increased substantially since 2020.
 Those monthly increases have been big enough to generate news stories highlighting their effect on Georgia families and businesses.

 Those price increases have yielded substantial profits for both Georgia Power and its owner, Southern Company.
 At the same time, Georgia Power’s total retail sales have remained nearly flat.
-Despite investments in infrastructure and repairs from hurricanes, the company has recorded significant and growing profit because of those price increases.
+Despite investments in infrastructure and repairs from hurricanes, the company has recorded significant and growing profit because they pass those repairs onto customers.

-Monthly power bills (and the company’s profit margins) have increased because price hikes were approved by the Georgia Public Service Commision (PSC).
+Monthly power bills (and the company’s profit margins) have increased because years of consecutive and aggressive price hikes were approved by the Georgia Public Service Commission (PSC).

 Georgia Power profit versus total retail sales, years 2021-2024.
 Source: Southern Company SEC filings.